Design of Experiments

 Bayer case Stanwick

-With the Definitive Screening Designs, we have already achieved good results in the textile, pharmaceutical, biochemistry and metal industries, both in laboratory and production environments.
-The DSDs bring the 6 sigma approach into a higher gear.
+With the Definitive Screening Designs, we have already achieved good results in the textile, pharmaceutical, biochemistry and metal industries, both in the laboratory and in the production environment.
+The DSD approach will accelerate the 6 sigma approach.

 Problem solving